CottageLabs/log_listener/README.md

 Log files will be kept in the sub-folder `logs/`.

 ## Deployment
-A log server requires a process to run it, taking four arguments:
+***ATTENTION: the transmission is not encrypted and this is therefore not suitable for use over a public network*** A log server requires a process to run it, taking four arguments:

 > python3 log_listener.py --help